List of foreign electoral interventions: 1988 election (by Soviet Union)

 According to details from the Mitrokhin Archive, the Soviet Union provided 10 million francs to support the French Communist Party.

 2007 election (by Libya)

 According to French newspaper Mediapart, Nicolas Sarkozy's presidential campaign received 50 million Euros in donations from the Libyan leader, colonel Muammar Gaddafi, which is over twice the French limit for individual campaign donations of 22 million Euros.
 After Sarkozy's victory, Gaddafi went on a 5-day state visit to France, during which the Libyan government purchased military equipment, including 14 Rafale fighter jets.
 Ziad Takieddine, a French-Lebanese businessman with close ties to Libya, admitted to Mediapart that he had made three trips from Tripoli to France to deliver suitcases filled with 200 and 500 euro notes to Sarkozy.
 After the election, Gaddafi was invited.
 In March 2018, Sarkozy was held in custody over these allegations.
 He was interrogated for 25 hours by the police, during which he denied any wrongdoing, before being released under special judicial supervision.
+Sarkozy was later found guilty and sentenced to five years in prison but was set free after just three weeks.